XamarinUniversity/build2018-labs/lab1/README.md

 3. Build the solution to check for syntax errors.

-The completed code is shown below for convenience:
+The completed code is shown below:

 ```csharp
 public class NoteEntry